bytefish/bytefish.de/blog/aspnetcore_rebac.md

 END
 ```

 After the data has been inserted, we want to reactivate the versioning again.
-So we are adding
-a Stored Procedure `[Identity].[usp_TemporalTables_ReactivateTemporalTables]`, that restores
+So we are also adding a Stored Procedure
-the system versioning.
+`[Identity].[usp_TemporalTables_ReactivateTemporalTables]`, that restores the system versioning.

 ```sql
 CREATE PROCEDURE [Identity].[usp_TemporalTables_ReactivateTemporalTables]